Roshni-Gurubaxani/HTML-Personal_site/README.md

 Personal site using raw HTML.

-To organize the data and to create an easy layout using table element for each section.
+To organize the data and to create an easy layout I have used table element for each section.

 There are 5 sections
 - Introduction